hsomesun/react-native-janus-webrtc-group-video-chat/README.md

 - Installtion
     - https://github.com/oney/react-native-webrtc/blob/master/Documentation/iOSInstallation.md
-    - edit .env.example, and rename .env. you specify your janus server. iOS don't allow you to use insecure https.
-So, you need to deploy trusted https server.
+    - Edit .env.example, and rename .env.
+You specify your janus server. iOS don't allow you to use insecure https.
+So, You need to deploy trusted https server.
 Regarding signaling way, http is only supported at now.
     - After building xcode proj, npm start

 - Design
-    - I didn't use es6 syntax in janus.js library because I don't have much time to do such a job.
-If you like es6 synax, use https://github.com/ndarilek/node-janus.
+    - I use pure janus.js library because of tiredness.
+If you like es6 synax, and more clean library, use https://github.com/ndarilek/node-janus.
 This works well.
 - ToDo
     - plugin
-        - ○video room (ios)
+        - ○video room (ios,android)
             - note
                 - Switch Streaming your camera from front side to back, vice versa, on demand is deleted from oney/react-native-webrtc-demo, because Janus do not support config.pc.removeStream(localstream).
 My sample program is selecting your preferred camera in advance(push Switch camera).
         - ✖︎streaming
         - ✖︎audio bridge

-- Encountered bug list (probably, just for me) add include header in RCTWebRTC/RTCVideoViewManager.m
+- Encountered bug lists (probably, just for me)

+add include header in RCTWebRTC/RTCVideoViewManager.m
 ```
 #import <objc/runtime.h>